londonmeanswild/CS376/design-manifesto.md

 * accessibility and equability are important, if people can't use your design it's worse than useless
 * *you are not the end user*
 * focusing on the tech might mean missing the solution
-* do the right thing, even if it means starting over. if you're not iterating (revising) you're wrong
+* do the right thing, even if it means starting over

 ### The first piece of advice I got going into college was “don’t major in sociology.”
 I have since majored in sociology, and am awfully close to a double in philosophy.
 The ‘hard skills’ section of my resume lists three computer science courses, three economics classes, introductory statistics, and a whole lot of skilled trades abilities.
 I'm really hoping that Steve Jobs was [right](https://www.washingtonpost.com/news/innovations/wp/2018/06/12/why-liberal-arts-and-the-humanities-are-as-important-as-engineering/?utm_term=.53e0ff2597bd) when he said